 The defender in this incident found the right time to turn the tables on this mugger, and because he had his firearm on him and ready, the mugger took the Room Temperature Challenge.

-If you value what we do at ASP, would you consider becoming an ASP Patron Member to support the work it takes to make the narrated videos like this airport attack? https://get-asp.com/patron gives the details.
+If you value what we do at ASP, would you consider becoming an ASP Patron Member to support the work it takes to make the narrated videos like this off duty officer avoiding the Room Temperature Challenge? https://get-asp.com/patron gives the details and benefits.

-What does this video teach us about defending ourselves against an attack at the airport?
+What does this video teach us about beating a mugger and protecting ourselves?

 Attitude.
 Skills.
 Plan.

 Copyright Disclaimer.
 Under Section 107 of the Copyright Act 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of fair use.